 At Fourandhalf, we wrote a book about the whole sales process.
-It’s called “The Art of the Sales: A Process for Property Managers” and it covers everything you need.
+It’s called “The Art of Winning the Sale: A Sales Process for Property Managers,” and it covers everything you need.
 It’s only 19 pages, and you can get through it in a couple of hours.

 We look forward to your feedback after you try this strategy.
 Please contact us at Fourandhalf and let us know if these tips help with your closing success.